Messenger

 • Smoking

-• High-risk sexual behavior, such as having multiple partners
+• High-risk sexual behaviors, such as having multiple sexual partners

-Treatment depends on the stage of the disease, severity, and the patient's overall health.
+Treatment approaches depend on the stage of the disease, its severity, and the patient's overall health.

-Mouth and throat cancer is a serious disease caused by abnormal cells in the oral cavity and throat that can grow and spread.
-Key symptoms include mouth sores, lumps, voice changes, difficulty swallowing, and pain or numbness in the mouth.
-Other contributing risk factors include:
+Oropharyngeal cancer is a serious malignancy arising from abnormal cell growth in the oral cavity and throat area, which can grow and metastasize to other parts of the body.
+Key symptoms include persistent oral ulcers, lumps in the mouth, changes in voice, difficulty swallowing, or feeling pain and numbness inside the mouth.
+Contributing risk factors include:

 • Alcohol consumption